 Example: Helping new service-based entrepreneurs get to grips with their business finances completely online so they don’t have to worry about having to be in a certain city to see their accountant.
 Problem: Business Finance Overwhelm + Location independent

-This section is all about your unique selling proposition.
-What makes your business unique?
+This section is all about identifying makes your business unique?
 How are you different from your competitors?
 This could be pricing, service level, the packages you create.
 It could even be you.
 Your experience, expertise or influence.

 Example: Accounting agency made for the location independent entrepreneur.
 With in-house experts in international business law.
 So, can help clients from around the world.